 Click on the video below to see how to perform an overhead squat correctly.

-• It may take weeks to get to a fully extended arm position and a deep squat but it will be well worth the effort.
+- It may take weeks to reach a fully extended arm position and a deep squat, but the effort will be well worth it.

 Knee Bends

 Start with 8-10 reps and build to 15 reps for each leg.
-If you have one ankle that is not as fluid as the other, do a few extra reps to improve the mobility on that side.
-Once you feel comfortable with this movement you can do 2 sets x 15 reps for each leg.
+If one ankle is not as fluid as the other, do a few extra reps to improve the mobility on that side.
+Once you feel comfortable with this movement, you can do two sets of 15 reps for each leg.

 Click on the video below to see how to perform knee bends correctly.